-- Insert the knotted end of the emergency starter rope into the notch in the flywheel rotor and wind the rope around the flywheel clockwise. - 6.
-Pull the rope slowly until resistance is felt. - 7.
-Remove the rope from the flywheel temporarily. - 8.
-Rewind the rope around the flywheel approximately 3/4 of a turn clockwise. - 9.
-Give a strong pull straight out to crank and start the engine.
+- 5. Insert the knotted end of the emergency starter rope into the notch in the flywheel rotor and wind the rope around the flywheel several turns clockwise. - Give a strong pull straight out to crank the engine.
 Repeat if necessary.
+WARNING!
+Do not install the top cowling when engine is running.
+[EWM00621]